dmilakovic/dmilakovic.github.io/research.md

 ## Redshift drift

 The redshift drift experiment will confirm a fundamental property of an accelerating universe, the temporal evolution of the redshift of an object in the cosmic expansion flow, $$\dot{z}\equiv {\rm d} z/{\rm d}t \neq 0$$.
 Reconstructing $$\dot{z}(z)$$ provides a unique measurement of the expansion history of the Universe that is non-geometric, model independent, and is straightforward to interpret, unlike large-scale structure or CMB measurements.
-In a universe described by Friedman-Robertson-Walked metric,
+In a universe described by Friedman-Lemaitre-Robertson-Walker metric,

 $$\dot{z}=(1+z)H(t_{\rm obs}) - H(t_{\rm em})$$,